5 healthy eating habits you may as well not bother with

 A) THEY SOUND BLOODY TERRIBLE.
-Imagine sitting at work watching all your colleagues enjoying their lunch when all you’ve consumed in the last 3 days is offensive tasting liquids!?
+Imagine the torture of watching all your colleagues enjoying their lunch when all you’ve consumed in the last 3 days has been in liquid form!?
 No. Thank.
 You.

 B) Unless you have a medical condition, your liver and kidneys are perfectly capable of removing any toxins by themselves, and you're not going to get rid of any more by going on a detox diet.

 This one’s a bit of a mind boggler.
 If you’re watching the waistline, or even just trying to eat healthily, then you’d think that choosing the “low-fat” version of a food is the winning choice.
 Well, perhaps not…